 \subsection{Electronic states}

-There are three kinds of SOC, which act on the the same spins ($s=s'$) and the opposite spins ($s=-s'$) with two components of spin freedom, respectively.
-The former case (the latter case) is defined by SOC I (SOC II) and is treated by a spin decoupled $4 \times 4$ matrix Hamiltonian (by a $8 \times 8 $ matrix Hamiltonian coupled by up and down spins).
-Further, SOC III is defined as the case of only the real part of SOC I, which also includes SOC.
+There are three kinds of SOC, which act on the same spins ($s = s'$) and the opposite spins ($s = -s'$) with two components of spin freedom.
+The former case (the latter case) is denoted SOC I (SOC II) and is treated by a spin-decoupled $4 \times 4$ matrix Hamiltonian (an $8 \times 8 $ matrix Hamiltonian coupled by up and down spins).
+Further, SOC III is defined as the case with only the real part of SOC I, which also includes SOC.